tilezen/mapbox-vector-tile/README.rst

 Encode method expects an array of layers or atleast a single valid layer.
 A valid layer is a dictionary with the following keys

 * ``name``: layer name
 * ``features``: an array of features.
-A feature is a dictionary with keys geometry and properties
+A feature is a dictionary with the following keys:
   * ``geometry``: representation of the feature geometry in WKT or WKB
   * ``properties``: a dictionary with a few keys and their corresponding values.